Rebar Calculator

 Your Rebar Estimate

-- Enter slab size — length and width of the area to be reinforced.
+- Enter slab size - the length and width of the area to reinforce, in feet.

-- Set waste / overlap — 10% covers lap splices and cutting waste.
-Use 15% for complex layouts.
+- Set waste / overlap - 10% covers lap splices and cutting; use 15% for complex layouts.

 Rebar Sizes and Weight per Foot

-Rebar is designated by bar number — each number equals ⅛ inch of diameter.
-A #4 bar is 4/8" (½") in diameter.
-Here are the most common sizes used in residential and light commercial work:
+Rebar is designated by bar number - each number is ⅛ inch of diameter, so a #4 bar is ½ inch.
+The common residential and light-commercial sizes:

 | Bar Size | Diameter | Weight per Foot | Common Use |